 A. On the filing of an application for a certificate, the deputy director shall make or cause to be made an investigation and examination of the facts concerning the truth of the statements and the background of the management, controlling shareholder or shareholders, directors and executive officers and shall issue a certificate if the deputy director finds:

 1. The applicant is a corporation having powers and purposes to engage in the trust business organized under the laws of this state or authorized to do business in this state as a foreign corporation.

 2. The applicant has complied with all of the applicable provisions of this article.

-3. The general character, reputation, financial standing, business qualifications, ability and integrity of the persons involved in the management of the applicant's business are such as to demonstrate that the trust company will be operated in a safe, sound and lawful manner.
+3. The general financial standing, business qualifications and ability of the persons involved in the management of the applicant's business are such as to demonstrate that the trust company will be operated in a safe, sound and lawful manner.